Tomoko-hub/azure-harjoitus-staticWebApp/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 # Tomokon Harjoitus
-Host React SPA to Azure using FTP(File transfer Protocol)# azure-harjoitus-staticWebApp
+Host React SPA to Azure using Github actions azure-harjoitus-staticWebApp When you host SPA, you have to check where build files will come.
+We can host using Azure Storage, but authN is not supprted.
+(->Because hosting static web page from storage, no rendering system.
+So, if you don't need render pages, this hosting process is good solution.)